Table of contents

 Winner: iOS emerges as a clear winner here.

-When it comes to the introduction of new features, hardware transformations, the launch of innovative technology, Android leads the way.
+When it comes to the introduction of new features, and hardware transformations, the top mobile app development company launches with innovative technology, Android leads the way.
 A global community of Android-based smartphone manufacturers makes it possible to attain scalability and technological advancement more conveniently than Apple.

 The introduction of 5G-enabled smartphones and the technology behind foldable and dual-screen smartphones first made entry through Android.
 Besides this, Android was also the first to facilitate wireless charging, OLED displays, and the launch of a multi-lens camera feature.